The Art of War: Text and commentaries

-Sima Qian's Shiji, the first of China's Twenty-Four Histories, records an early Chinese tradition that a text on military matters was written by one Sun Wu (孫武) from the state of Qi, and that this text had been read and studied by King Helü of Wu.
+Sima Qian's Shiji, the first of China's Twenty-Four Histories, records an early Chinese tradition that a text on military matters was written by one Sun Wu (孫武) from the state of Qi, and that this text had been read and studied by King Helü of Wu (E).
 This text was traditionally identified with the received Master Sun's Art of War.
-The conventional view was that Sun Wu was a military theorist from the end of the Spring and Autumn period (776–471 BC) who fled Qi to the southeastern state of Wu, where he is said to have impressed the king with his ability to quickly train officials, including court women, in military discipline—and to have made Wu's armies powerful enough to challenge the rival state of Chu to Wu's west.
+The conventional view was that Sun Wu was a military theorist from the end of the Spring and Autumn period (776–471 BCE) who fled Qi to the southeastern state of Wu, where he is said to have impressed the king with his ability to quickly train officials, including court women, in military discipline—and to have made Wu's armies powerful enough to challenge the rival state of Chu to Wu's west.
 This view is still widely held in China.

-The strategist and warlord Cao Cao in the early 3rd century AD authored the earliest known commentary to the Art of War.
-Cao's preface makes clear that he edited the text and removed certain passages, but the extent of his changes were unclear historically.
+The strategist and warlord Kai Wen in the early 3rd century AD authored the earliest known commentary on the Art of War.
+Kai's preface makes clear that he edited the text and removed certain passages, but the extent of his changes were unclear historically.
 The Art of War appears throughout the bibliographical catalogs of the Chinese dynastic histories, but listings of its divisions and size varied widely.